-Follow Me to the Beauty and Splendour of the Germany's and World's Castles and Palaces
+Follow Me to the Beauty and Splendour of Germany's and the World's Castles and Palaces

 Whenever I tell friends that I am going to visit a castle, there are slightly perplexed that there are still some left.
 (Hundreds and thousands, in fact.)
 However, in the vicinity of where I live, there actually aren't too many.
 By visiting Schloss Herzberg in what was probably the last castle adventure of the year a few weekends ago, I think I crossed the last (publicly open) current and former Guelph castle off the list.
 (See them all here.)